lola-tech/handbook/content/index.md

 * First day:

   * Greet them in important_all first thing in the morning
-  * Meet them at the office (if you can) and have a coffee or somesuch, or have a video call with them
+  * Meet them at the office (if you can) to have a coffee or do a video call with them.
-  * Make sure you have a slack DM between you so there's an easy open channel
+  * Make sure you have a slack DM between you so there's an easy open channel.
+Point out some Slack channels that you think will be helpful to them.
   * Ensure you take them, with anyone else who wants to come, for lunch at your favourite spot.
 Expense this!
+If there are other buddies active, team up and go in a group.
   * Book in a time to chat the next day to discuss anything that's on their mind
 * Second day: